tbody-cfs/hermes-3/docs/sphinx/postprocessing.rst

 The main advantage of xHermes is that it contains several routines for pre-processing the data, including automatic unnormalisation and geometry calaculations.
 The disadvantage is that it may be slower than ``boutdata`` when running in parallel due to the netCDF I/O overhead.
-This can be mitigated by squashing the dump files.
+This can be mitigated by squashing the dump files (see section :ref:`sec-execution-squashing`).
 Efforts to improve the performance are ongoing.

 Please refer to the xHermes `readme <https://github.com/boutproject/xhermes?tab=readme-ov-file#xhermes>`_ and `examples <https://github.com/boutproject/xhermes/tree/main/examples>`_ for details.

-List of diagnostic variables
+Available diagnostic variables
 ~~~~~~~~~~~

 It can be problematic to record all of the diagnostic variables in the documentation